xuankimtran/docs-1/pages/katalon-studio/docs/call-test-case.md

 ## Call Test Case in Manual view

-To make a call to another test case in **Manual view**, do as follows:
+To call another test case in **Manual view**, do as follows:

 1. Open a test case in **Manual** view.
 Click on the drop-down icon of the **Add** button, then select **Call Test Case**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/call-test-case/call-test-case.png" alt="call test case option" width="60%">

 2. The **Test Case Browser** dialog appears.
 This dialog shows all existing test cases within the project.
 Select a test case to be called, then click **OK**.
-You can only call a test case at a time.
+You can only call one test case at a time.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/call-test-case/test-case-browser.png" alt="test case browser" width="70%">